Joingo/yoga-kotlin/README.md

-# Kotlin Yoga Layout
+# Yoga Layout / Flexbox

-A pure Kotlin Multiplatform port of [Yoga Layout by Facebook](https://github.com/facebook/yoga).
+A pure Kotlin Multiplatform CSS flexbox implementation.

+Code and unit tests translated from the original C source code of [Yoga Layout by Facebook](https://github.com/facebook/yoga).

-Supports JVM, Android, JS, iOS targets via common source set.
+Supports JVM, Android, JS, iOS targets and is usable in common source set.

 ---